VolcanicArts/vrcosc.com/docs/V2/SDK/handlers.md

 ## Client Events Handler
 VRCOSC scans VRChat's logs for certain events, meaning you can implement `IVRCClientEventHandler`.

-`OnWorldExit` occurs when the user leaves their current instance.
+`OnInstanceLeft` occurs when the user leaves their current instance.

-`OnWorldEnter` occurs when the user finishes joining the new instance.
+`OnInstanceJoin` occurs when the user finishes joining the new instance.

+`OnUserLeft` occurs when a remote user leaves the current instance.

+`OnUserJoined` occurs when a remote user joins the current instance.